What Is Ultrafast Laser?

 Research Field

 Two-photon polymerization technology (2PP) is a "nano-optical" 3D printing method, similar to light-curing rapid prototyping technology, and futurist Christopher Barnatt believes that this technology may become a mainstream form of 3D printing in the future.
-The principle of two-photon polymerization technology is to selectively cure photosensitive resin by using "femtosecond pulse laser".
-It sounds like photocuring rapid prototyping, the difference is that the minimum layer thickness and X-Y axis resolution that two-photon polymerization technology can achieve are between 100 nm and 200 nm.
+The principle of 2-photon polymerization technology is to selectively cure photosensitive resin by using "femto2nd pulse laser".
+It sounds like photocuring rapid prototyping, the difference is that the minimum layer thickness and X-Y axis resolution that 2-photon polymerization technology can achieve are between 100 nm and 200 nm.
 In other words, 2PP 3D printing technology is hundreds of times more accurate than traditional light-curing molding technology, and the printed things are smaller than bacteria.

 At present, the price of ultrafast lasers is still relatively expensive.
 As a pioneer in the industry, STYLECNC is already producing ultrafast laser processing equipment and has achieved good market feedback.
-Laser precision cutting equipment for OLED modules based on ultrafast laser technology, ultrafast (picosecond/femtosecond) laser marking equipment, glass chamfering laser processing equipment for picosecond infrared display screens, and picosecond infrared glass wafers have been launched laser cutting equipment, LED automatic invisible dicing machine, semiconductor wafer laser cutting machine, glass cover cutting equipment for fingerprint identification modules, flexible display mass production lines and a series of ultra-fast laser products.
+Laser precision cutting equipment for OLED modules based on ultrafast laser technology, ultrafast (picosecond/femtosecond) laser marking equipment, glass chamfering laser processing equipment for pico2nd infrared display screens, and pico2nd infrared glass wafers have been launched laser cutting equipment, LED automatic invisible dicing machine, semiconductor wafer laser cutting machine, glass cover cutting equipment for fingerprint identification modules, flexible display mass production lines and a series of ultra-fast laser products.

 Pros & Cons